3rd edit June 2017

 Jack Beeching 1922-2001 his collected poems did come out a while ago.
 I haven't read them.
 He is hugely admired in some quarters.
 Left-leaning, hung out with communists.
 He was one of the poets published in the Key Poets series in 1951.
 Finally something I haven't read.
 My impression is this is in no way neo-Romantic but terse, politically sophisticated, world-weary.
-He was included in one of the Penguin Modern Poets series, quite easy to get hold of. see posting on this blog.
+He was included in number 16 of the Penguin Modern Poets series, quite easy to get hold of. see posting on this blog.

 Francis Berry continued writing throughout. published a Collected Poems in 1994.
 One of the best New Romantic poets.
 See my article in ORIGINS

 Gerard Casey This may be a case outside our jurisdiction.
 I can find no trace of Casey publishing anything before 1973.
 However, consider this.
 His work forms a logical unit of study with the work of Kathleen Raine and Vernon Watkins.
 He was born in 1918 (?
 1921), in the right decade for our postulated ‘New Romantic generation’.
 His poetry (‘South Wales Echo’ available for purchase in an issue of Fire magazine, edited by Jeremy Hilton) is very interesting.
 There is at least a case for assessing him as part of the New Romantic generation.
 His career is a little obscure, but his book 'Echoes' contains no original verse besides SWE.
 He was interested in theosophy and occultism, specifically the Traditionalism founded by Rene Guenon, and published essays in magazines attached to that esoteric and anti-western cult current.

 Alex Comfort career as a poet vanished after 1950, although he went on publishing.
 Not really a New Romantic in style.
 Not at all a good poet.
 Much better as a novelist.
 Influential pacifist and anarchist.